Best Crawling Toys for Babies in 2023

 Here’s a roundup of crawling toys that are appropriate for younger pre-crawling babies up to toddlers with different temperaments and needs in mind.
 These multifunctional crawling toys stretch your dollar because they can grow with your baby through his developmental stages.

-4. Best Overall: Melissa & Doug Pull-Back Vehicle Set
+Top Choice: Melissa & Doug K’s Kids Pull-back Vehicle Set

 The following elements were considered in the final verdict for the best crawling toy: